-Welcome to the website for Strangers Abroad.
+Welcome to the website for Strangers Abroad- the original solo female traveler podcast.
 This podcast is a series of recordings that I held with people I met throughout my journey to Latin America.
-A 5 month, 5.000 kilometer adventure encompassing 10 countries, hundreds of people, and countless stories to share.
+A 5 5.000-kilometer adventure encompassing 10 countries, hundreds of people, and countless stories to share.

 As a twenty-something year old, with an endless love of learning, and no clear direction, I booked a one way ticket to Mexico City to go figure out what I want my life to look like.
 By throwing myself into the deep end, I was able to start chiseling away at some answers.